 The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and a Bluetooth® adapter.
 A Sirius satellite radio tuner and antenna may be installed in lieu of the Bluetooth® adapter upon request.
-It is located inside the cabin with speakers in the forward cabin area, the hardtop and the cockpit.
-There is an amplifier that operates two of the speakers and is located behind the stereo.
+It is located inside the cabin with two speakers in the forward cabin area, two in the helm and two in the cockpit.
+There is an amplifier that operates the two speakers in the cockpit and is located beside the fuse block in the helm.
 The unit can be remotely operated with the touch pad mounted at the helm station.
 Refer to the stereo's Operation and Maintenance manual in your Owner's Packet for specific instructions on using this unit.
-See "Stereo System Layout" on page 8-24 for a diagram.
+See "Stereo System Layout" on page 8-26 for a layout diagram.